 Applicants whose undergraduate degrees will be conferred soon after their Relay admissions deadline or who are admitted based on the submission of unofficial transcripts are not eligible to be matriculated students at Relay.
 They may instead be eligible for non-matriculated (i.e., non-matric) status.
 When a student is non-matric due to outstanding bachelor's degree, there are significant academic, financial, and certification implications.
 Most notably, non-matric due to outstanding bachelor's degree students are not working toward a degree, not eligible for certification, not eligible for federal financial aid, and not eligible for in-school deferment.
 They must submit their official undergraduate transcript showing they have earned their bachelor’s degree before they can matriculate.

 Given these implications, applicants should very carefully consider whether or not the non-matric option is right for them.
 It is strongly recommended that applicants consult the schools where they will be teaching and/or their sponsoring organization about this decision.
 Please see here to more about the implications of being a non-matric due to Outstanding Bachelor's degree student.

 How do I apply to Relay as an non-matric due to Outstanding Bachelor's Degree student?

 Applying as a non-matric student requires you to submit two documents:

-- Your current official transcript (directions here).
+- Your current official or unofficial transcript (directions here).

 Am I be eligible for federal aid as a non-matric student?